Local service page

 For Cunningham Road, the stronger installation protects parked cars, scooter mirrors, glass fronts, home windows, compound gates, signboards, pedestrians, and neighbour-side items without stopping practice from feeling natural.

-Useful for central premium pockets where a cricket net must protect property and still look like it belongs there.
+Useful for central well-finished pockets where a cricket net must protect property and still look like it belongs there.

 Near Vasanth Nagar side, better for layouts where loose netting would sag, miss the lifted-ball side, crowd the entry, or leave the hardest-hit corner open.